mariaperhaps/lemon_exercises/css_html_02/readme.md

 ####Display

-**Block** - A block-level element starts on a new line and stretches out to the left and right as far as it can. e.g. ``div``, ``p``, ``form``
+**Block** - A block-level element starts on a new line and stretches out to the left and right as far as it can.
+A block-level element occupies the entire space of its parent element (container), thereby creating a "block."
+Browsers typically display the block-level element with a newline both before and after the element. e.g. ``div``, ``p``, ``form``

 ``` html